 4.2.
 The Metaphysics of Naturalized Teleology

 In addition to questions about the usefulness of an organism-centered account of teleology for biology in practice, there are also questions about the broader implications this has for our understanding of nature and our place in it.
-This question is less strictly governed by —though never wholly independent from— scientific desiderata and touches on questions that are more properly regarded as philosophical or metaphysical.
+This question is less strictly governed by —though never wholly independent from— scientific desiderata and touches on questions that are more properly regarded as philosophical or even metaphysical.
 With this consideration in mind will now look at a recent critique of the Organizational Approach.
 Garcia-Valdecasas (2021) contrasts the Organizational Approach with Deacon’s teleodynamics and argues that teleodynamics succeeds in naturalizing teleology in ways that the OA fails to do.
 We shall argue that his critique is prone to the same kind of metatheoretical confusion discussed in the previous section, insofar as he does not make clear the broader theoretical context of his critique, which contains philosophical assumptions that are not of obvious or immediate concern to the practicing scientist, and in our view more relevant to broader questions about nature and naturalism.

 Garcia-Valdecasas frames his critique in terms of an Aristotelian conception of teleology.
 As he sees it, “teleology is a causal principle whose primary role is the realisation of some specific good for an organism” (2).
 The idea that teleology requires a “beneficiary”, or must be for the good of something, in turn requires that there be an identical self for whom good is served by the actions it takes.
 Yet this is what he thinks is missing from the OA.
 He acknowledges that the OA identifies collective closure of constraints as necessary for a system that is self-determining and is prepared to acknowledge the distinction between a genuinely self-determining system and a self-organizing system (such as a dissipative structure), on the grounds that the former incorporate into their structure some of their own boundary conditions.
 Nevertheless, he maintains that teleodynamics succeeds where the OA fails, because teleodynamics allows for a specific understanding of biological individuality as a beneficiary.